SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 The number of rotary dials of the button box.
 This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 #### *VisibleDuration[]*
-The time in milliseconds, the button box may be visible, after an action has been triggered.
-This time, which is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup), may be different depending on a currently running simulation.
+The time in milliseconds, the button box may be visible after an action has been triggered.
+You can specify two different durations with the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup), depending being in a running simulation or not.

 ### Public Methods

 #### *__New(controller :: SimulatorController, configuration :: ConfigurationMap := false)*
 Constructs a button box.
-The single instance will be bound to the *Instance* property of teh *ButtonBox* class.
-The button box is automatically registered for the controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).
+The single instance will be bound to the *Instance* property of the *ButtonBox* class.
+The button box is automatically registered for the given controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).

 #### [Abstract] *createWindow(ByRef window :: String, ByRef windowWidth :: Integer, ByRef windowHeight :: Integer)*
 This method must be implemented by a subclass of *ButtonBox*.
 The window with its Gui controls for the visual representation of the button box must be created and the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height must be returned through the reference parameters of the method call.

 #### [Abstract] *getControlHandle(descriptor :: String)*
 This method must be implememnted by subclasses.
 For each visual representation of a controller function, which will a have an associated label or text field, a [GuiControl handle](https://www.autohotkey.com/docs/commands/GuiControl.htm) must be returned, or *false*, if there is no such text control.
-The given descriptor will identify the function according to the standard format, like "Button.3".
+The given descriptor will identify the function according to the standard descriptor format, like "Button.3".

 #### *isVisible()*
 Returns *true*, if the button box window is currently visible.